SEARCH

 If your seeds come from a cultivar in your garden, they may not grow flowers true to type but it’s always fun to see what you get.

 Some species need cold stratification to germinate.
-This would occur naturally in a cold climate garden.
+This would occur naturally in a cold climate garden when they spend the winter in the ground.

-In your home, you can use the method shown here for delphinium seeds.
+In your home, you can use the stratification method shown here for delphinium seeds.

 If you don’t know if they need stratification, try a germination test first to see if the seeds will sprout without this process.